 While Tanzania has made progress in creating policies and strategies to advance women's empowerment and gender equality, it still has a long way to go towards operationalizing them.
 Currently, the 1977 Constitution of Tanzania prohibits gender-based discrimination, but the country's legislation has yet to be adjusted to support this principle.
-In 2014, Tanzania was ranked in 125th place in the Gender Inequality Index out1 of 188 countries2 and in 130th place in 2018.
+In 2014, Tanzania was ranked in 125th place in the Gender Inequality Index out of 188 countries and in 130th place in 2018.
+By 2021, Tanzania had a score of 0.56 in the Gender Inequality Index, ranking it in 146th position globally of 191 countries - hence this inequality has been worsening.
+These problems are particularly significant in forest communities, such as where FORVAC operates (see further discussion of gender equality and human rights issues in Annex 6).